 Now, I use this time to pursue my lost habits such as reading books, walking, running, or sleep.

 Also, it reduced stress and removed peer pressure.
 Ultimately, it provided a lot of peace of mind and happiness.

-P.S: As of June 2019, It has been two months since I decided to deactivate my Instagram account.
-Hopefully, I will continue on the digital detox advocacy.
+P.S: I spent three months without Instagram account.
+Hopefully, I will continue on the digital detox advocacy..